savonet/blog/_posts/2023-07-22-liquidsoap-2.2.0.md

 title: Liquidsoap 2.2.0 is out! 🎉
 ---

 We are delighted to announce the release of **Liquidsoap 2.2.0**!
 It is now available on [our release page](https://github.com/savonet/liquidsoap/releases/tag/v2.2.0) and should be available [via opam](https://opam.ocaml.org/packages/liquidsoap) shortly!

-This release comes almost 4 months after the last stable release from the `2.1.x` release cycle and 14 months (!) after forking the `2.2.x` release branch!
+This release comes almost 4 months after the last stable release frdom the `2.1.x` release cycle and 14 months (!) after forking the `2.2.x` release branch!
 It includes some exciting changes in track muxing/demuxing, HLS, sound processing and more.
 See below for a detailed list!

 ## ✨ New features